mongodb-sc/rdbms-comparator/docs/docs/demo.md

 ```

-Notice that the first part is the work to save it to NongoDB.
-Here we are using the Repository pattern in Spring-Data, so we call the appropraite
+Notice that the first part is the work to save it to MongoDB.
+Here we are using the Repository pattern in Spring-Data, so we call the appropriate
 repository's `save()` method and pass it the customer that we got from the API request.
 That's it, we are all done.

 For Postgres, we have to invert the save.
 We have to take the address object out of the customer, we have to access a specific repository for the Address (another class we don't need with MongoDB)
 and save the address.
-Then, becuase of how Spring-Data (really Hibernate) works, we then have to take the spring-data associated object and set it into the customer object.
+Then, because of how Spring-Data (really Hibernate) works, we then have to take the spring-data associated object and set it into the customer object.
 Only then can we call `repository.save(customer)` to save the record to Postgres.

 Once you have done this a few times, this will become intuitive, until you don't write this type of code again for a few months.
 Then you will make the same mistakes I did, and spend an extra hour or so